1. Create concrete anchors.

 (Assuming home plate is in place and a centerline can be established on the field)

 A. Find the center of 2nd Base.
-With the centerline in place, refer to the Field Dimensions Diagrams in the RED section of this guide to find the correct infield hypotenuse dimension (letter “C” on the diagram) for size field on which you will be installing the base anchors.
+With the centerline in place, refer to our Field Dimensions Diagrams to find the correct infield hypotenuse dimension (letter “C” on the diagram) for size field on which you will be installing the base anchors.
 Measure with a steel measuring tape from the point of home plate following along the centerline to the distance indicated for the Infield Hypotenuse [C].
 Place a tarp pin or nail at that exact spot on the centerline.
 This is the center of 2nd base.

 B. Measure to 1st Base.
-Measure from the 2nd base pin the required base distance [A] where 1st base will be positioned (again, reference the Field Dimensions Diagrams in the RED section).
+Measure from the 2nd base pin the required base distance [A] where 1st base will be positioned (again, reference our Field Dimensions Diagrams).
 At the same time, use a second steel tape measure to measure from the point of home plate the required base distance to 1st base.
 Where the two tape measures come together to form a right angle, set another tarp pin or nail.
 This is the back foul corner of 1st base.

 C. Measure to 3rd Base.
 Now repeat the process to position 3rd base.
 Measure from the 2nd base pin the proper base distance to 3rd base.
 Again, using a second tape, measure from the point of home plate to 3rd base and where the tape measures meet to form a right angle is where you place your tarp pin or nail.
 This is the back foul corner of 3rd base.